 Fluid collecting around the operation site (seroma)

 Sometimes fluid collects near the wound and around the armpit.
 This might happen after your nurse removes the wound drain if you have one.

 It can cause:

 - an increased risk of infection

 The fluid normally goes away on its own within a few weeks.
-For some people, this can take up to a few months after surgery.

 Tell your doctor or nurse if you think a seroma is developing.